emon-hossain7/Docs-of-JS-Libraries-Framework/README.md

 ## Upgrading from v4 to v5

-- Everything will be upgraded over time.f you feel there is a problem in the documentation then share it with me and I will implement it.
+- Everything will be upgraded over time. if you feel there is a problem then share it with me and I will implement it.

 ## Documentation